 How to Repair Trees Hit by Vehicles

-Complete annihilation of large branches require pruning if the bark was entirely stripped or if more than one third of the diameter has pulled away from the main trunk.
+Complete annihilation of large branches requires pruning if the bark was entirely stripped or if more than one-third of the diameter has pulled away from the main trunk.
 Prune the branch off so that you do not cut into the trunk at an angle that reflects moisture away from the wound.

 Another thing to try to fix accident damage to trees is something called a bridge graft.
 Clean the breach in the branch and then cut some healthy plant material that is just large enough to insert under both edges of the wound.
-A piece about thumb sized and 1 to 3 inches in length should usually be enough.
+A piece about thumb-sized and 1 to 3 inches (2.5-8 cm.) in length should usually be enough.